 Focus on a basic concept and try to ensure it really jumps out at you.
 Take the Angry Birds icon as inspiration: it's original, stands out even at small sizes and really grabs your attention.

-Like in any branding exercise, choose a colour palette in advance and work out how to use them in a complimentary layout before worrying about the details.
+Like in any branding exercise, choose a color palette in advance and work out how to use them in a complimentary layout before worrying about the details.

 Make sure the app icon looks good on a variety of backgrounds